JamesPaden/css-paged-media-tutorial/docs/source/tools.rst

-  * In my opinion not worth a single EUR...PDFreactor or PrinceXML are in general the better option (you get PDFreactor for less than 3000 USD without any limitation compared to a castrated pdfChip version (limited to #pages per document and # documents per hour)
+  * In my opinion not worth a single EUR...PDFreactor or PrinceXML are in general the better option (you get PDFreactor for less than 3000 USD without any limitation compared to a castrated pdfChip version (limited to #pages per document and # documents per hour).
-  * pdfChip appears like a completely overpriced barcode generator
+  * pdfChip appears like a completely overpriced barcode generator.

 Weasyprint
 ++++++++++

-* current version: 0.24
+* Current version: 0.24
 * Website: http://www.weasyprint.org
 * Pricing: